Germany and France: Cities shocked as youths riot and attack police | DW | 22.07.2020

 How incendiary is corona?

-Corona is like a fire accelerant, says political scientist Stefan Luft in an interview with DW.
+Coronavirus is like a fire accelerant, political scientist Stefan Luft told DW.
 But he rejects the notion that the pandemic is the main cause of the violence.

 Read more: Coronavirus anger foments violence against journalists

 Criminologist Dirk Baier agrees.
 He is head of the Institute of Delinquency and Crime Prevention at the Zurich-based University of Applied Sciences.
-"Corona has led to a high level of frustration.
-But there's more to it than that," Baier tells DW.
+"COVID-19 has led to a high level of frustration.
+But there's more to it than that," Baier told DW.

 It is the same 'ingredients' each weekend.
 Alcohol flows and the later it gets, the greater the tension.
 Conflicts break out.
 The police intervene.
 The situation escalates and begins to get out of hand.